industrial-edge/pingpong-nodejs/README.md

 This example also shows two ways of configuring the application:

-- configuration via file upload (fix configuration file)
+- configuration via file upload (fixed configuration file)
 - configuration via system app Configuration Service (custom configuration UI with JSON Forms)

 ### General task

-The application includes a MQTT client to subscribe to one topic of the IE Databus and waits to receive data.
-When data arrives, it publishes a corresponding answer to a second topic of the IE Databus.
+The application includes a MQTT client to subscribe to one topic of the Databus and waits to receive data.
+When data arrives, it publishes a corresponding answer to a second topic of the Databus.
 If it receives the string "Ping", it will answer with "Pong" and the other way around.

 ![Use Case](graphics/Usecase.png)

-The names of the IE Databus topics as well as the credentials used by the application can be configured via different options, otherwise environmental variables included in the docker-compose file are used.
+The names of the Databus topics as well as the credentials used by the application can be configured via different options, otherwise environmental variables included in the docker-compose file are used.

 ## Requirements

 ### Used components

-- Industrial Edge Management (IEM) V1.2.0-36 / V1.2.14
+- Industrial Edge Management (IEM) V1.5.2-4 / V1.11.8
-  - IE Databus Configurator V1.2.29
+  - Databus Configurator V2.0.0-5
-  - IE Databus V1.2.16
+  - Databus V2.0.0-4
-  - IE Flow Creator V1.1.2
+  - Flow Creator V 1.12.0-1
-  - IE App Configuration Service V1.0.5
+  - IE App Configuration Service V1.2.2
-- Industrial Edge Device (IED) V1.2.0-56
+- Industrial Edge Device (IED) V1.10.0-9
-- Industrial Edge App Publisher V1.2.8
+- Industrial Edge App Publisher V1.10.5
 - Docker Engine V20.10.3
-- Docker Compose V1.28.5
+- Docker Compose V2.4

 ### Further requirements

 - IED is onboarded to a IEM
-- IE Databus Configurator is deployed to the IEM
+- Databus Configurator is deployed to the IEM
 - IE Configuration Service is deployed to the IEM
-- IE Databus is deployed to the IED
+- Databus is deployed to the IED
-- IE Flow Creator is deployed to the IED
+- Flow Creator is deployed to the IED

 ## Installation